Plaza Rakyat

-The People's Plaza (Plaza Rakyat) is an under construction mixed-use skyscraper complex in Kuala Lumpur, Malaysia initiated during the 1990s.
-However the project, which had already commenced construction, stalled due to the 1997 Asian financial crisis until 2020 and is currently revived by DBKL.
+The People's Plaza (Plaza Rakyat) is an abandoned mixed-use skyscraper complex in Kuala Lumpur, Malaysia initiated during the 1990s.
+The project, which had already commenced construction, stalled due to the 1997 Asian financial crisis.
+Attempts to revive it have come and gone, but no progress has been made, and the construction site remains deserted as of 2025.

-The project, originally designed by Skidmore, Owings and Merrill, was to comprise a 79-storey office tower, a 46-storey condominium, a 24-storey hotel and a 7-storey shopping centre.
+The development, originally designed by Skidmore, Owings and Merrill, was to comprise a 79-storey office tower, a 46-storey condominium, a 24-storey hotel and a 7-storey shopping centre.
 The original Puduraya bus depot was also intended to be replaced.